VadimYermak/Predicting-Data-Science-Salaries/README.md

 warnings.filterwarnings('ignore')
 ```
 ## Approach
 Preprocessing of the data involves analysis of the features and the target variable (salary_in_usd).
 Scikit-learn fitted attribute `feature_importances_` is used for analysis.
-Correlation of features to the target variable was also used for insights using the Pandas attribute `pandas.DataFrame.corr(method='pearson')`.
+Correlation of features to the target variable was also used using the Pandas attribute `pandas.DataFrame.corr(method='pearson')`.

 **Feature Importance**